 Underground 3D Mapping

-Having robust and innovative scanners, like those in the ZEB family, without the need for GPS to capture data, opens up the potential for solutions that can resolve issues that mines face today.
+Having a robust and innovative laser scanner, like those in the ZEB handheld device family, without the need for GPS to capture data of the surrounding environment, opens up the potential for solutions that can resolve issues that mines face today.

-GeoSLAM Convergence Analysis provides rapid, regular, cost effective ways of detecting the velocity of change of rock movement.
+GeoSLAM Convergence Analysis provides rapid, regular, cost-effective ways of detecting the velocity of change in rock movement in underground environments.
 This is not only operationally important but can also be a critical indicator of potential slope/rockface instability.

 With a greater amount of information available due to the easier, cheaper, and more frequent scanning, plus the lack of need for GPS, convergence analysis decisions can be made faster saving time, money and increasing safety.

 GeoSLAM Production Progress Mapping provides an opportunity for mining companies to make short-term operational decisions on newly mined production areas, quickly.

 Utilising the GeoSLAM ZEB 3D scanners, without the need for GPS, capturing data in mines is quick, safe, and highly repeatable.
 Rapid data capture means fewer hold-ups in production, saving time and money, plus the frequency of capture means companies can keep on track with targets and make necessary logistical changes when required.

 GeoSLAM Shaft Inspection is a solution for collecting data, without the need for GPS, in hard-to-reach and dangerous vertical mine shafts, for inspection or analysis of change.

 The mapping solution offers repeatable and frequent scanning, giving companies actionable information quickly.
 A solution for mining companies to be able to get actionable data for quick decision-making, saving time and money, whilst keeping personnel safe.